simplex-chat/simplex-chat/docs/SERVER.md

 ### Online certificate rotation

-Operators of smp servers **ARE ADVISED** to rotate online certificate regularly (every 3 months).
+Operators of smp servers **ARE ADVISED** to rotate online certificate regularly (e.g., every 3 months).
 In order to do this, follow the steps:

 1. Create relevant folders: